AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 KT: 2450
 ---

-# Setup public and private keys for use with AEM and Adobe I/O{#setup-public-and-private-keys-for-use-with-aem-and-adobe-i-o}
+# Setup public and private keys for use with Adobe I/O

 AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
 This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.